HDest-Community/Dimensional-Storage-Device/README.md

 - Order of items is First-In-First-Out.
 New items are put at the end of the list.
 - The device's bulk scales up depending on how full it is, regardless of capacity.
 Don't ask me how that works or why.
 I don't know either.
 - The device itself does not hold any items.
 Meaning two different devices will point to the same storage.
+- To expand your storage, hold Zoom and Firemode when picking up a DSD to consume the item and gain extra storage.